What You'll Learn

 Stimulant medications are not considered habit-forming in the doses used to treat ADHD, and there is no evidence that their use leads to substance abuse.

 Still, substance abuse is, and should be, a big concern for parents of kids with ADHD.
 A recent study showed that teens and young adults with ADHD are at higher risk for substance abuse than other kids, but treating them with stimulant medications doesn’t increase the risk.
 What the new study shows is that the risk is linked to the disorder, not to the treatment.

 Will stimulant medication have a long-term effect on my child’s brain?

 When a child is taking stimulant medication for ADHD, the medication changes levels of dopamine, a chemical in the brain called a neurotransmitter.
 Studies using brain scans to look at kids who had been treated with stimulant medications have found the number of “targets” for the dopamine, which remove it from the neural pathway, was increased in kids who had been on stimulant medications, compared to other kids.

 Some scientists think the increase in density of those targets could be an effect of the brain adapting to the effects of increased dopamine prompted by the medication.
 This could make sense, since in some kids the medication doesn’t work as well over time, and they need an increase in dosage to get the same results.
 We don’t know what, if any, effect that increase might have, or how long it might last if medication is no longer used.

-“In any case, lots of good medications become ineffective eventually,” adds Michael Milham, a child and adolescent psychiatrist who is the director of the Healthy Brain Network, the research arms of at the Child Mind Institute.
+“In any case, lots of good medications become ineffective eventually,” adds Michael Milham, MD, PhD, vice president of research at the Child Mind Institute.
 “That doesn’t mean we don’t use them for as long as they work.”